brightio/penelope/README.md

 ```

 ## Contribution
 Your contributions are invaluable!
 If you’d like to help, please report bugs, unexpected behaviors, or share new ideas.
-However, avoid making pull requests from IDEs that enforce PEP8 and unintentionally restructure the entire codebase.
+You can also submit pull requests but avoid making commits from IDEs that enforce PEP8 and unintentionally restructure the entire codebase.

 ## TODO